tony12288221/fishtankExtension/README.md

 - Select streams to display using the checkboxes.
 - Click "Expand" to view a stream in fullscreen mode.
 - Use the "Select All" and "Deselect All" buttons for quick management of your stream selections.
+- If the formatting or anything bugs out, just refresh the page or extension.
+If that doesn't resolve it, report the bug.

 ## Configuration